 Most ankle sprains are inversion injuries.
 They occur with the heel in varus (tilted inward) the foot is rigid and so the forces are transmitted to the ankle, most often damaging the ligaments, though sometimes the joint surface and bone.

-There are two main ligaments that resist these forces – the Anterior Talofibular ligament and the Calcanoefibular ligament.
+Two main ligaments resist these forces – the Anterior Talofibular ligament and the Calcanoefibular ligament.

 There are grades of injury – from stretching of these ligaments to rupture.
 The vast majority of injuries are treated non-operatively – in a brace with early movement (ice and analgesics are used to help with the pain).
 Chronic ankle instability is not very common.

-There is little evidence that would support the contention that even complete ruptures should be operated on immediately as the results of early brace treatment are usually very good.
+There is little evidence that complete ruptures should be operated on immediately, as the results of early brace treatment are usually very good.
 At times there are problems with the foot that lead to recurrent sprains – these can be difficult to overcome.

 Book your appointment

 Seeking a treatment that’s right for you?
-Arrange a consultation with Doctor Young today.
+Arrange a consultation with Dr Jonathan Young today.
 Call 02 4958 7777 or make an enquiry below.